dsf3449/metube/README.md

 ## iOS Shortcut

 [rithask](https://github.com/rithask) created an iOS shortcut to send URLs to MeTube from Safari.
 Enter the MeTube instance address when prompted which will be saved for later use.
-You can run the shortcut from Safari’s share menu.
+You can run the shortcut from Safari's share menu.
 The shortcut can be downloaded from [this iCloud link](https://www.icloud.com/shortcuts/66627a9f334c467baabdb2769763a1a6).

 ## iOS Compatibility